The Winter Youth Olympic Games are just a few months away and there is already PLENTY to get excited for.

 New sports and innovation

-The vertigo-inducing event involves scaling mountains on skis (or carrying them depending on the severity of the ascent), before skiing back down.
+The vertigo-inducing event involves scaling mountains on skis (or carrying them depending on the difficulty of the climb), before skiing back down.

 Elsewhere, new disciplines have been introduced to reflect innovation and achieve full gender equality among the 1880 competing athletes..